 A lot of business owners, especially solo-preneuers or startups, shy away from marketing because it feels too expensive.
 But marketing isn’t as pricey as it used to be when TV ads and billboards were big.
 Now, marketing can be incredibly low-cost but still show major results.

 - Landing pages and websites—that are optimized for conversion—can bring in a lot of business at a super low cost.
-With Leadpages standard plan, you get 1 website, unlimited landing pages, and so much more for just around $25 a month.
-Check out our pricing to see how cost-effective marketing with us really is.
+With Leadpages standard plan, you get 1 website, unlimited landing pages, and so much more for under a dollar per day.
+Check out how much Leadpages costs to see how cost-effective marketing with us really is.